 - Attach a trigger gun to your hose pipe or use a watering can to preserve water.

 If you’ve not yet fully planted your summer border, don’t worry!
 You’re not too late.
 As opposed to planting from seed (which unfortunately you are too late for) you can plant pre-grown plants from your local wilko, nursery or garden centre into fresh soil.
 To add some colour to your garden, these are the flowers to plant now for summer:

 - Begonia – coloured large blooms which thrive in both sun and shade

 - Nasturtium – these multicoloured flowers are perfect for hanging baskets

 - Aster – tough perennials available in a variety of colours which thrive through the height of summer

 - Gloriosa Daisy – radiant yellow coloured flowers to brighten up any garden

-If you want a garden challenge next year to grow flowers straight from seed, plant the seeds from the above flowers around February – April time and you should see them bloom in July.
+If you want a garden challenge next year and grow flowers straight from seed, plant the seeds from the above flowers around February/April time and you should see them bloom in July.

 What vegetables to plant now in July